celestiaorg/celestia-app/x/qgb/README.md

 It currently supports three sub-commands:

 - `blob`: Takes a transaction hash, in hex format, and verifies that the blob that has been posted using it has been committed to, by the QGB contract.
-It only supports one message for now.
+It only supports one blob for now.
 - `shares`: Takes a shares range and a height, and verifies that these former have been committed to by the QGB contract.
 - `tx`: Takes a transaction hash, in hex format, and verifies that it has been committed to by the QGB contract.